RebeccaPedler/UlvaSupplements_AbaloneMA/README.md

 ### `Code/meta_analysis.R`

-Calculates log response-ratio (lnRR) effect sizes and their variances, fits the multi-level meta-analytic (MLMA) and meta-regression (MLMR) models, tests for publication bias, runs leave-one-out and other sensitivity analyses, generates the figures, and exports the model-output tables to `Outputs/`.
+Calculates log response-ratio (lnRR) effect sizes and their variances, fits the multi-level meta-analytic (MLMA) and meta-regression (MLMR) models, tests for publication bias, runs leave-one-out and other sensitivity analyses, generates  figures, and exports the model outputs to `Outputs/`.

 ## Data